Skip to content

 • GPU passthrough — pass a Blackwell partition through to the VM for in-sandbox inference.
 Firecracker supports VFIO; we don't wire it up yet.

-• Pause / resume snapshots — Firecracker has native snapshot support; we'd boot from a paused snapshot for sub-50 ms cold start.
+• Pause / resume snapshots + warm pool — Firecracker has native snapshot support; we'd boot from a paused snapshot for sub-50 ms cold start.

 • Volume mounts — persistent state across sandbox lifetimes for the same template / token.